biccio/biccio/README.md

 - 🌱 I’m Co-founder of [Vudio](https://vudio.it)
 - 😄 Pronouns: he/him

 I come from an **information architecture**, **interaction design** and **process design** background, mostly in streaming video web projects.
-Now I'm co-founder @Vudio, and Lead Tech Communication @PagoPA (Italy).
+Now I'm co-founder @Vudio, and Senior Tech Communication @PagoPA (Italy).
 I spent all my work life in digital agencies, simplifying and humanizing tech complexities.

 I love travelling with my gravel bike, and playing rock blues with my Fender Stratocaster.
 Most importantly, I'm a father of a 7 month old newborn.